 Whether you’re installing a home lawn, golf course, or a whole sports field, we’ve got you covered!
 All sod is available in small rolls on pallets (for residential projects) or Big Rolls (for large open areas such as sports fields and golf courses).

-Saratoga Sod Farm is a proud grower, supplier, and installer of high-quality turfgrass sod grass to commercial and residential clients in NY & New England.
+Saratoga Sod Farm is a proud grower, supplier, and installer of high-quality turfgrass sod to commercial and residential clients in NY & the Northeast.
 Get in touch with us today regarding pricing, installation services, or any questions about sod!